amolabs/docs/protocol.md

       reaches zero `draft_close_count` is decremented afterwards.
 When `draft_close_count` reaches zero and the vote summary is _approval_, then `draft_apply_count` is decremented until the new configuration is applied.
-    - `draft_quorum` field is the minimum amount of effective stakes which the sum of `tally_*` fields' values is forced to exceed for the draft to get processed regardless of its approval or rejection after `draft_vote_close` reaches zero.
-It is initialized with the total amount of validators' effective stakes multiplied by `draft_quorum_rate` at the time of this draft vote being closed.
     - `tally_*` fields count votes cast upon this draft. `tally_approve` and `tally_reject` are as the names imply.
 - vote